masc-ucsc/docs/docs/pyrope/05-assert.md

 but OK at simulation time.
 This means that in things like type check, if it may be OK but not possible to prove, the compiler can decide to insert an assert instead of forcing a code structure change.
-To enforce that an assertion is checked only at compile time a `cassert` must be used. `assert`, `requires`, `ensures` can be checked at runtime if not possible to check at compile time.
+To enforce that an assertion is checked only at compile time a `cassert` must be used. `assert` and `assume` can be checked at runtime if not possible to check at compile time.

 ```pyrope